-(3) Transfers to the krone account, cf. section 1-2, first paragraph, will normally take place on the last trading day of each month.
-The Ministry shall each month specify the transfer amount in Norwegian kroner by the fourth last trading day of the month.
-Transfers do not affect the equity share of the actual benchmark index.
+(3) Transfers to and from the krone account, cf. section 1-2, first paragraph, will normally take place on the last trading day of each month.
+The Ministry shall specify the transfer amount in Norwegian kroner by the fourth-to-last trading day of the month.
+Transfers do not affect the ratio between equities and bonds in the actual benchmark index.
 The Bank shall inform the Ministry on the second trading day of the subsequent month as to the composition of the new actual benchmark index.

-(4) If the equity share of the actual benchmark index on the last trading day of the month deviates by more than four percentage points from the weight in the strategic benchmark index, rebalancing shall take place on the last trading day of the following month.
+(4) If the equity share in the actual benchmark index exceeds 74 percent, or is more than four percentage points lower than the weight in the strategic benchmark index, rebalancing shall take place on the last trading day of the following month.
 The Ministry sets more detailed provisions on the rebalancing of the actual benchmark index.